IQAndreas/blog.iqandreas.com/source/_posts/2013-10-24-storing-https-authentication-in-ubuntu-and-arch-linux.markdown

 If you are using Arch Linux, you will require [a slightly different command](http://stackoverflow.com/a/13390889/617937), and if you are using OS-X or Windows, GitHub has provided a short set of instructions to use the same GIT feature:

-{% include flink site="github.com" title="GitHub Blog: Credential Caching for Wrist-Friendly Git Usage" url="https://github.com/blog/1104-credential-caching-for-wrist-friendly-git-usage" %}
+{% include flink site="github.com" title="GitHub Blog&#58; Credential Caching for Wrist-Friendly Git Usage" url="https://github.com/blog/1104-credential-caching-for-wrist-friendly-git-usage" %}

 After typing in your user-name and password once the next time you are prompted for it, the credentials should be stored, saving you a lot of typing in the future.
 If that worked, you are done.